Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 1.10 Run Apache server as a service

-Required only for a standalone or central builder.
+This is only required for a _standalone builder_ or _central builder_.

 Install Apache server: